kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 **Supported Reasons** All disruption methods may have a child Reason EX: Drift has AMIDrift.
 We must support any cloudprovider.DriftReason in the budgets to allow control on node image upgrade vs other types of drift.
 **Default Behavior for Unspecified Methods:** Budgets should continue to support a default behavior for all disruption actions.
 If an action is unspecified, it is assumed to apply to all actions.
 If a reason is unspecifed, we apply the budget to be shared by all reasons that are unspecified.

-Further Clarification of requirements are specified lower in the document.
+Further Clarification of behavioral questions will be in a section after the API Design

 ## API Design
 ### Approach A: Add a method field to disruption Budgets